VesuviusVenox/Beta-Recrafted-Archive/README.md

 The most prominent features include:
 * Creative Mode
 * Proper sky dimension
-* Nether improvements
+* Nether improvements (new mushroom type, new ore and a "Dungeon")
 * Extended progression with a new tier beyond diamond: Obsidian tools.
 Obtained by using resources from all three dimensions (this is a scrapped idea from Minecraft Infinite)
 * Improved vanilla biomes
 * More building blocks such as stone bricks, additional wood, slab and stair variants etc.
 * Temporary speed boost by drinking milk
 * Beta 1.8 bows.
 The original bows have been reworked as a new bow type, obsidian bow, which also shoots flaming arrows.
+* Armored mobs
+* Flat world type for testing purposes
+* Naturally generated houses with basic loot, using actual notch code.
+* Faster smelter (hellforge obtained from the nether)
+* Improvements to zombies.
+They can now spawn wearing armor, and each zombie holds a random tool, which determines what item it drops, to make them more useful.
+* LOTS of quality of life improvements

 How do I install Beta Recrafted?